kids encyclopedia robot

 Early life and education

-Maida was born in East Vandergrift, Pennsylvania, to Adam and Sophie (née Cieslak) Maida.
+Maida was born on March 18, 1930, in East Vandergrift, Pennsylvania, to Adam and Sophie (née Cieslak) Maida.
 The oldest of three children, he has two brothers, Thaddeus (who also became a priest) and Daniel.
 His father immigrated from Poland at age 16, while his mother was the daughter of Polish immigrants.
 He and his brothers attended public schools in East Vandergrift since there were no local Catholic schools.
 Maida attended Vandergrift High School and Scott Township High School, each for one year.

-During his sophomore year of high school, Maida decided to enter the priesthood.
+During his second year of high school, Maida decided to enter the priesthood.
 He entered St. Mary's Preparatory School in Orchard Lake Village, Michigan, graduating from there in 1948.
 He then entered St. Mary's College, also in Orchard Lake Village.
 In 1950, Maida transferred to Saint Vincent College in Latrobe, Pennsylvania, where he earned a Bachelor of Philosophy degree in 1952.
 He received a Licentiate of Sacred Theology from St. Mary's University in Baltimore, Maryland, in 1956.

 Ordination and ministry